collabnix/kubelabs/Autoscaler101/helpers.md

 2. **Deployment Update**:
     - `priorityClassName`: Added to the Pod spec to assign the priority class to the Pods created by this Deployment.

 By adding the `PriorityClass` and referencing it in your Deployment, you ensure that the Pods in this Deployment are given a higher priority during scheduling and eviction processes compared to other Pods with lower priority or no specified priority class.
+Lower priority in this case would be a priority less that 10000 (which is what we have defined as high).